-Liberty Landscape Supply will warranty to the original purchaser, the survival of trees and shrubs for a full three (3) months from the date of purchase at 100% of the purchase price of that plant.
+Liberty Landscape Supply will warranty to the original purchaser the survival of trees and shrubs for a full three (3) months from the date of purchase at 100% of the purchase price of that plant.
 Our warranty is limited to one (1) replacement of the plant or a store credit in the amount of the purchase price of the plant material, but not a refund in the amount of the purchase price.
+Customer must present dead material in person along with original receipt from purchase.
 The cost of labor and delivery are not covered under this warranty.
 We recommend our customers have an in-ground, automatic irrigation system in place for all newly purchased living material and discuss proper care and maintenance with our staff.

 We encourage our customers to contact us as early as possible if you feel like your plant/tree is not doing well.
 The sooner a problem is identified the more likely it can be corrected.
 We are here to help!

 One of the most important aspects of a successful tree transplant is water.
 Too much water can be just as bad as too little.
 A newly planted tree needs more water than established trees and all watering instructions are subject to change pending the natural rainfall that we receive.

 A “berm” was created around your palm tree to ensure water reaches the root ball.
 Do not disturb this mound for at least 30 days; doing so may prevent the root ball from getting proper moisture.
 Fill the berm with water and let it saturate the ground.
 Repeat this 3 times one right after the other.
 Follow this process every day for the next 2 weeks.For the first 2 weeks, fill the berm with a water hose 3 times allowing the water to percolate in between each filling.
 For weeks 3 and 4, repeat this process every other day.

 There are some species that may like more or less water than others, please see your sales representative for more information.

 If the head of your palm tree was left tied up at installation; some species prefer this, others do not, after 30 days it is time to un-tie your palm.